Wie erkenne ich ein gutes Nassfutter?

 📌 High carbohydrate content (starch, grains) causes plaque and tartar.

-📌 Dry food crumbs stick to the teeth and promote bacterial growth.
+📌 Dry food crumbs stick to teeth and promote bacterial growth.

-📌 It breaks in the mouth without providing any real mechanical cleaning.
+📌 It crumbles in the mouth without providing real mechanical cleaning.

 What really helps against tartar?

-✔ Natural chews (e.g. beef scalp) processed as little as possible
+✔ Natural chews (e.g., beef scalp) as little processed as possible

-📌 Protein content: Should be between 12-17% – too little protein indicates poor quality ingredients.
+📌 Protein content: Should be between 12–17% – too little protein indicates low-quality ingredients.

-📌 Moisture content: Over 70% is normal – but high values may indicate added water.
+📌 Moisture content: Over 70% is normal – however, high values can indicate added water.

-📌 Fat content: 8–12% is optimal – too little fat can make the dog lack energy.
+📌 Fat content: 8–12% is optimal – too little fat can make the dog lethargic.

-📌 Crude ash content: Should be below 3% – high values indicate bone meal or inferior ingredients.
+📌 Crude ash content: Should be below 3% – high values indicate bone meal or low-quality ingredients.

 📌 Crude fiber content: 0.5–1.5% is good – too much indicates too many plant-based ingredients.

-💡 Tip: Don’t be fooled by the price alone – the label provides more information about the quality.
+💡 Tip: Don't be fooled by the price alone – the declaration gives more insight into the quality.

-High meat content (at least 50% ) – no waste or inferior by-products.
+High meat content (at least 50%) – no waste or low-quality by-products.

 Little to no grain – no unnecessary fillers.

-No artificial additives – no colors or flavors.
+No artificial additives – no colorants or flavorings.

 Correct fat and protein values – for a healthy diet.